Neo-Nazism in Canada: Adrien Arcand

 Adrien Arcand (October 3, 1899 – August 1, 1967) was a journalist from Montreal and one of the earliest and most influential Fascist leaders in Canada.
 He was the editor for several Canadian antisemitic newspapers.
-In 1934, he created the National Social Christian Party, and in 1938 his party merged with the Prairie provinces' Canadian Nationalist Party and Ontario’s Nationalist Party.
+In 1934, he created the Parti national social chrétien, in English the National Social Christian Party.
+In 1938 his party merged with the Prairie provinces' Canadian Nationalist Party and Ontario’s Nationalist Party.
 Arcand was chosen to be the leader of this new National Unity Party of Canada, however, this right wing fascist party was banned during World War II under the Defence of Canada Regulations.
-Arcand was arrested and incarcerated throughout the duration of the war.
+Arcand was arrested in 1940 and placed in an internment camp for the duration of the war.
 After the fall of Nazi Germany, Arcand lost popularity and influence, but continued promoting anti-communism and antisemitism and still referred to himself as the "Canadian Führer" until he died.

 John Beattie

 John Beattie (born 1941) formed the Canadian Nazi Party in 1965.
 In 1966, George Lincoln Rockwell, the American Nazi Party founder, said that Beattie was “leading a tremendous and successful movement.”
-In 1967 the party was renamed the Nationalist Socialist Party.
+In 1967 the party was renamed the Nationalist Socialist Party (paralleling the American party's change of name in the same year from the American Nazi Party to the National Socialist White People's Party).
 Beattie led the party 13 years until it was disbanded.
 After the Canadian Nazi Party was dissolved, John Beattie tried to start several other neo-Nazi organizations, but never had any real success.
-He also was a witness for the Ernst Zündel trials in the early twenty-first century, and continued to promote white supremacy, but has faded to the background of the neo-Nazi scene.
+He also was a witness for the defence in the Ernst Zündel trials of the early twenty-first century, and continued to promote white supremacy, but has faded to the background of the neo-Nazi scene.